 Of these, perhaps motivation is the most important.
 Let’s look at a particular motivation you might be wondering about…

-If you are in a relationship or in love with a narcissist, you might hold out hope that they will change in order to save the relationship.
+If you are in a relationship with a narcissist or in love, you might hold out hope that they will change in order to save the relationship.
 However, this all depends on whether they are in love in the first place.

-Most narcissists don’t experience love in the same way as other people.
+Most people with NPD don’t experience love in the same way as other people.
 They are not in love with you, exactly.
 They are in love with the way they feel when they are with you.
 They love what a catch you are, as having someone so great makes them look good in the eyes of others.
 They love the narcissistic supply you give them.

 This doesn’t mean they have no positive feelings towards you.
 It doesn’t mean they don’t want to be with you, and they won’t take steps to stay with you.
 Indeed, some narcissists who went into therapy did so on the insistence of their romantic partners.